pradeeppal07/Data-Science--StromEvent-Project/README.md

 # Impact and Analysis of Weather Events

-## 1. Introduction of StromEvent Data set
+## 1. Introduction of StormEvent Data set

 Description of Data Set - Storm Event